 How is it diagnosed?

 It's important to find out whether you have a food allergy or food intolerance.
 You may be asked to keep a record of all the foods you eat and any reactions to the foods.
-Your doctor will also consider if your reaction could have been caused by things like allergies to medicines or insect stings, food poisoning, irritants in foods, and exposure to skin irritants.
+Your doctor may also have you do an oral food challenge during your appointment so any reaction can be monitored and treated.

 How is an allergic reaction to peanuts treated?